-1.3 Proposed Federal Action
+1.3.
+Proposed Federal Action

-Under the ESA, "action" means all activities or programs of any kind authorized, funded, or carried out, in whole or in part, by Federal agencies (50 CFR 402.02).
+Under ESA, "Action" means all activities or programs of any kind authorized, funded, or carried out, in whole or in part, by Federal agencies (50 CFR 402.02).

-Caltrans proposes to widen the existing Atlantic Street/Eureka Boulevard/I-80 Westbound Onramp Bridge to include three lanes.
+The following description of Caltrans' proposal to widen the existing Atlantic Street/Eureka Boulevard/I-80 Westbound On-ramp Bridge to include three lanes includes the changes to the project as described in the consultation history section above.
 The proposed Project would replace the existing bridge, over Miners Ravine (Bridge No. 190056K).
 The proposed Project is located within Section 36, Township 11 North, Range 06 East, and Mount Diablo Base and Meridian, of the Roseville Quadrangle.
 The proposed construction would occur in two stages using half-width construction methods to maintain vehicle traffic flow.
 During stage 1, the western overhang of the existing bridge would be removed and the replacement western half constructed.
 In stage 2, the remaining portion of the existing bridge (eastern half) would be removed and the replacement constructed.
-Construction is anticipated to be completed in two seasons, one stage per season.
-Work would occur from March 2019 to September 2020 with work suspended in winter months.
+Construction is anticipated to be completed over 3 seasons, one stage per season and a third season for removal of falsework.
+Work would occur from January 2021 to October 2023 with work suspended in winter months.
 Instream work would occur only between June 1-October 15.
 The proposed Project purpose is to increase ramp capacity and reduce traffic impacts.